PipedreamHQ/pipedream/docs/docs/projects/README.md

 Projects created before February 2024 don't automatically have an owner.
 :::

-**Access** indicates who within the workspace has access to each project:
+**Access** indicates who within the workspace has access to each project, and this can be displayed as "me", "Workspace", or "N members".

 ![Project Listing (Access)](./images/project-listing-access.png)